Do You Have A Gardening Question?

 Get quick, expert help from a Master Gardener in King County.

-Master Gardener volunteers are trained para-professionals who will provide you with information that is research-based and focused on environmentally friendly gardening practices.
+Master Gardeners are university-trained volunteers who will provide you with relevant and unbiased research-based information focused on environmentally friendly gardening practices.

 To help us better diagnose a plant problem, please try to share as much of the following information as possible:

-- Which parts of the plant are affected, for example, flower, leaf, stem, fruit, etc?
+- Which parts of the plant are affected, for example, flower, trunk or bark, roots or soil line, leaf, stem, fruit, etc.?

-- How is the plant watered and how much, for example, hand watered 3 times a week for 10 minutes?
+- How is the plant watered?
+How much, for example, hand watered. or drip irrigation.
+How often, for example, 3 times a week for 10 minutes?

-- Where the plant is located, for example, in a garden bed or in the lawn, next to a driveway or house, in full or part sun, facing what direction?
+- Where is the plant located, for example, in a garden bed or in the lawn, next to a driveway or house?
+Is it in full or part sun, facing which direction?

 - Show the damaged or problem plant in the landscape along with other plants to provide additional clues to the probable cause of the problem.

-- Show the base of the plant at the soil line to determine root issues.
+- Clearly show the base or root flare of the plant at the soil line to display any potential root issues.

-- Show the insect or other pest that is the suspected culprit in the damage.
+- Show the insect that is the suspected culprit in the damage.
+Include photos of the kinds of damage you are seeing.